Portiloop/portiloop-software/README.md

 - The `FIR filter` switch lets you select between the default low-pass FIR filter (used in the Portiloop [paper](https://arxiv.org/abs/2107.13473)), or customize this filter according to your needs (`FIR order` and `FIR cutoff`)
 - `Polyak mean`, `Polyak std` and `Epsilon` let you customize the online standardization pipeline, which also acts as a high-pass filter

-### Capture
+### JupyterUI

-The `Capture` switch lets you start and stop the experiment at any point in time
+The `JupyterUI` switch lets you start and stop the experiment at any point in time

 _Note: once the experiment is started, all widgets are deactivated until you stop the experiment._